 Bub’s coaching responsibilities at McAdoo began with scouting for the 1960 championship season.
 “Now you just take a film and you study it, run it, you know, back and forth.
 We didn’t have film then.
 I’d go down there and watch them play, and write it on a piece of paper what you thought they were doing, you know.”

-In addition to their state championship, the ’60 season also included a 43-point game by George Scott (wearing #22 in the photo below), an incredible performance achieved decades before the 3-point line was introduced.
+In addition to their state championship, the ’60 season also included a 43-point performance by George Scott (wearing #22 in the photo below), an incredible feat achieved decades before the 3-point line was introduced.
 This conference record for highest score in a tournament game, shared with John Ray Godfrey of Aspermont in 1962, still stands today, more than 60 years later.

 Principal Eldredge